ZipWits

 Inductive Argument

-Inductive arguments have methods of going about making a point.
+Inductive arguments have methods of making a point.

 • That which is true of a representative sample is true of the general population (arguing from a fair sample).